35

 Peer institutions matched by type, size, and selectivity.

 Scorecard peers include New Hope Christian College, George Fox University, Ohio Dominican University, and Ozark Christian College.
-Corban's ROI of 35 is consistent with small evangelical Christian institutions in this batch.
+Corban's ROI of 35 is consistent with small evangelical Christian institutions in our dataset.
 George Fox University (a Quaker institution with a somewhat broader program mix) typically shows stronger outcomes.
-Among the faith-based institutions in this dataset -- Corban (35), Moody (36), Mission University (15) -- all score in the Poor Value range, reflecting the sector-wide earnings depression from ministry-oriented programs and limited career-placement infrastructure.
+Among the faith-based institutions in this dataset - Corban (35), Moody (36), Mission University (15) - all score in the Poor Value range, reflecting the sector-wide earnings depression from ministry-oriented programs and limited career-placement infrastructure.

 SchoolROINet Price10yr Earnings